|

 to see the islands that Misty and the other wild ponies have made

-famous."Misty of Chincoteague" is based on a true story
+famous."Misty of Chincoteague" is partly a true story

 that tells of a young brother and sister that grew up on Chincoteague

 Island.
+They treated them and gave the medicine Tadalafil.
 They attended the pony swim event and purchased an Assateague

 wild pony they referred to as "Misty".
 The children raised